Lighthouses of the Bahamas

 Bahamas in 1874 and remain a British colony today.

-Lighthouse preservation is a matter of some concern in the Bahamas.
-Some
+Lighthouse preservation is a matter of considerable concern in the Bahamas.
+A few

 of the lighthouses are well-known tourist attractions and seem well maintained,

-but others are isolated, rarely visited, and in poor condition.
+but many others are isolated, rarely visited, and in poor condition.
 The active

 Photos and current accounts of visits to many of these

-lighthouses are scarce on the Internet.
+lighthouses are relatively scarce on the Internet.
 I'd be happy to

 information or photos you'd like to share.